alabou/NMOS-MatroxOnly/Alerts.md

 - vendor specific events like temperature, battery charge, etc.

 ## Alert Scopes
-The alert scope indicates if the events associated with an alert have to be monitored at the Device, Sender, Receiver, Input or Output level.
+The alert scope indicates how the events associated with an alert are monitored.
+The scope MAY be `device`, `sender`, `senderAudio`, `senderVideo`, `senderData`, `senderMux`, `receiver`, `receiverAudio`, `receiverVideo`, `receiverData`, `receiverMux`, `input` or `output`.
-The Device scope MUST be supported by all implementations of the MvAlertManager.
-The Sender, Receiver, Input and Output scopes are optional.
+The `device` scope MUST be supported by all implementations of the MvAlertManager.
+The `sender`, `senderAudio`, `senderVideo`, `senderData`, `senderMux`, `receiver`, `receiverAudio`, `receiverVideo`, `receiverData`, `receiverMux`, `input` or `output` scopes are optional.

 ### device
-- The alert applies to events at the Device scope
+- The alert applies to events at the Device scope.
+The events monitored are those of all the Senders, Receivers, Inputs and Outputs associated with the Device.
 ### sender
-- The alert applies to events at the Sender scope
+- The alert applies to events at the Sender scope.
+The events monitored are those of all the Senders associated with the Device.
 ### senderAudio, senderVideo, senderData, senderMux
-- The alert applies to events at the format-specific Sender scope
+- The alert applies to events at the format-specific Sender scope.
+The events monitored are those of all the Senders of a given `format` associated with the Device.
 ### receiver
-- The alert applies to events at the Receiver scope
+- The alert applies to events at the Receiver scope.
+The events monitored are those of all the Receivers associated with the Device.
 ### receiverAudio, receiverVideo, receiverData, receiverMux
-- The alert applies to events at the format-specific Receiver scope
+- The alert applies to events at the format-specific Receiver scope.
+The events monitored are those of all the Receivers of a given `format` associated with the Device.
 ### input
-- The alert applies to events at the Input scope
+- The alert applies to events at the Input scope.
+The events monitored are those of all the Inputs associated with the Device.
 ### output
-- The alert applies to events at the Output scope
+- The alert applies to events at the Output scope.
+The events monitored are those of all the Outputs associated with the Device.

 It is possible to reduce the scope of an alert by specifying a list of resource id to restrict to those resources within the scope of matching id.
 For scopes other than `device` the resource id MUST correspond to a resources of the scope resource type.